Better Trees: An empirical study on hyperparameter tuning of classification decision tree induction algorithms: Introduction

-In many situations, the analysis of the global effect of a single hyperparameter, or interactions between different hyperparameters, may provide valuable insights.
-Hence, we also assess the relative importance of \acrshort{dt} hyperparameters, measured using a recent functional ANOVA framework~\cite{Hutter:2014}.

-In all, the main contributions of this study are: \begin{itemize} \item Large-scale comparison of different hyperparameter tuning techniques for \acrshort{dt} induction algorithms; \item Comprehensive analysis of the effect of hyperparameters on the predictive performance of the induced models and the relationship between them; \end{itemize}
+In addition, we also assess the relative importance of \acrshort{dt} hyperparameters, measured using a recent functional ANOVA framework~\citep{Hutter:2014}.
+In all, the main contributions of this study are: \begin{enumerate}[i)] \item Provide further evidence of the need to perform HP tuning for \acrshort{dt} for some cases; \item Large-scale comparison of different hyperparameter tuning techniques for \acrshort{dt} induction algorithms; \item Comprehensive analysis of the hyperparameter profile of \acrshort{dt} induction algorithms, especially the effect of hyperparameters on the predictive performance of the induced models and the relationship between them; \item Present simple rules to users to decide when to tune \acrshort{dt} HPs. \end{enumerate} All the code generated in this study is available to reproduce our analysis and extend it to other classifiers.
+All experiments are also available on OpenML~\citep{Vanschoren:2014}.

-The current study also extends a previous investigation~\cite{Mantovani:2016}.
-This extended version reviews previous studies performing hyperparameter tuning of C4.5 (J48); includes two additional tree algorithms - \acrshort{cart} and CTree; includes two state-of-art optimization techniques in the experiments (\acrshort{smbo} and \acrshort{irace}); presents a more detailed methodology (with all implementation choices), and improves the experimental analysis, mainly the experiments considering the relative importance of the \acrshort{dt} algorithm hyperparameters.
-All the code generated in this study is available to reproduce our analysis - and extend it to other classifiers.
-All experiments are also available on OpenML~\cite{Vanschoren:2014}.
+The current study collectively highlights the importance of using \acrshortpl{dt} for interpretability and explainability in \acrshort{ml} models.
+Literature also reports recent research in this direction.
+For example, \citet{Blanco-Justica:2019, Blanco-Justica:2020} propose using \acrshortpl{dt} as surrogate models to explain black-box models, achieving a trade-off between comprehensibility and representativeness. \citet{Vieira:2020} focus on understanding the decisions made by \acrshortpl{svm} classifiers using \acrshortpl{dt} as interpretable models. \citet{Ribeiro:2016} argue for model-agnostic interpretability approaches, treating \acrshort{ml} models as black-box functions and providing flexibility in model choice, explanations, and representations.
+These papers emphasize the need for explainability in critical \acrshort{ai} applications and the benefits of \acrshort{dt} in achieving interpretability and trust in \acrshort{ml} models.

 The remainder of this paper is structured as follows: Section~\ref{sec:related} covers related work on hyperparameter tuning of \acrshort{dt} induction algorithms, and Section~\ref{sec:tuning} introduces hyperparameter tuning in more detail.
-Section~\ref{sec:methods} describes our experimental methodology, and the setup of the tuning techniques used, after which Section~\ref{sec:results} analyses the results.
-Section~\ref{sec:validity} validates the results from this study.
+Section~\ref{sec:methods} describes our experimental methodology and the setup of the tuning techniques used, after which Section~\ref{sec:results} analyses the results.
+Section~\ref{sec:validity} validates the results of this study.
 Finally, Section~\ref{sec:conclusions} summarizes our findings and highlights future avenues of research.